bl4ckdu5t/mg/README.md

-# strich
+# Website for MG
-Strich dot io website
+Mike's website